 The altimeter and barometer are key features to help trail runners, allowing to better prepare for changes in temperature and weather.
 Not to mention all the different goal-oriented athletic plans installed on the Ambit3 Vertical, allowing you to customize your regimen to your needs.

 In terms of Suunto watch, the Ambit3 Vertical HR is in the mid to low price range.
 While that is still a considerable amount of money, this watch comes with so many beneficial features that it will make the price feel like a real steal.

 - Large variety of excercise modes and features

 - may be a bit larger than some runners are used to

-The Spartan Trainer Wrist HR measurement capabilities has few equals.
-It has the ability to accurately document a varaity of running and training statistics.
-Pairing this up with the Movescount app so you can track your progress over time, so it's like you have a person trainer you can wear on your wrist.
+The Spartan Trainer Wrist HR measurement capabilities have few equals.
+It has the ability to accurately document a variety of running and training statistics.
+Pairing this up with the Movescount app so you can track your progress over time, so it's like you have a personal trainer you can wear on your wrist.

-Definitely one of the lowest price in the Suunto line of products, but with the Spartan Trainer Wrist HR you definitely won't have to sacrifice any of the quality to get a bargain.
+Definitely one of the lowest prices in the Suunto line of products, but with the Spartan Trainer Wrist HR, you definitely won't have to sacrifice any of the quality to get a bargain.